kieraneglin/laniakea/README.md

+# THIS PROJECT IS A WORK IN PROGRESS

+The only console with a dictionary is currently the NES.
+More will be added after 1.0.0 is released.

 # Laniakea ROM Renamer

 The purpose of this project is to provide both a CLI and GUI for renaming and categorization of ROMs.
 This is going to be the backbone for both.